 When should an enterprise move to microservices?

-An enterprise is best qualified to move to microservices if the team is ready to embrace an automation-centric, continuously delivered approach to building software.
-Keep in mind, microservices are not fit for every organization or application.
+An enterprise should move to microservices when the team is ready to embrace an automation-centric, continuous delivery approach to software.
+Microservices are not a good fit for every organization or application.

-What are the main differences between microservices and monolithic architecture?
+What are the main differences between monolithic vs microservices architecture?